StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Upload a media entry.md

 });
 ```

-Once your upload request has been processed your entry will be made available within CloudMatrix for you to edit.
+Once you have initialised an upload request using the initial API call your entry will be made available in CloudMatrix to edit.

 > Please note that although your entry will exist in CloudMatrix it will not be available in any feeds until the video asset has been ingested into MediaPlatform.